 The tropical Atlantic observing system is not designed to resolve all important spatial and temporal scales of variability.
 However, observations are used in data assimilative models that merge observations with ocean general circulation models forced by numerical weather prediction (NWP) fields or atmospheric reanalyses.
 These ocean state estimates reconstruct a dynamically consistent past evolution of the ocean, adding significant value to the existing collection of measurements.
-Through their inclusion in assimilative models, observations are also a valuable component of medium- to longrange prediction systems.
+Through their inclusion in assimilative models, observations are also a valuable component of medium- to long-range prediction systems.
 It is therefore important that the design of the observing system takes into account the strengths, weaknesses, and future directions of analysis, reanalysis, and forecast systems.

 Data from the tropical Atlantic observing system are not only used in oceanic data assimilation, but also in atmospheric analyses.
 From a NWP perspective, Poli (2018) analyzed the impact of observations on the ECMWF operational data assimilation scheme and showed that surface pressure measurements from PIRATA buoys have a higher positive impact per datum than many other types of observations (satellite, upper-air, land surface, or sea surface other than buoys).
 For instance, the impact of surface pressure is one order of magnitude larger than the impact of wind measured on the same buoys.
-However, satellite scatterometer, altimeter, and synthetic aperture radar data are providing valuable assimilation constraints for wind and sea-state forecasts by NWP systems (Isaksen and Janssen, 2004; Dragani et el, 2015).
+However, satellite scatterometer, altimeter, and synthetic aperture radar data are providing valuable assimilation constraints for wind and sea-state forecasts by NWP systems (Isaksen and Janssen, 2004; Dragani et al., 2015).

-Most tropical Atlantic Ocean short term prediction systems are global, eddy-permitting, and assimilate available remote sensing and in-situ data transmitted in real-time (see details in the GODAE review, this issue, Davidson et al., 2019 and the European Copernicus Program requirements, this issue, Le Traon et al. 2019).
-These systems are based on multivariate three-dimensional variational (3DVAR) and 4DVAR and ensemble approaches described in Moore et al. (2019, this issue).
+Most tropical Atlantic Ocean short term prediction systems are global, eddy-permitting, and assimilate available remote sensing and in situ data transmitted in real-time.
+These systems are based on multivariate three-dimensional variational (3DVAR) and 4DVAR and ensemble approaches.
 They currently assimilate satellite altimetry, radiometry, and imagery to correct the surface model's sea level, temperature, and chlorophyll content.
-There have been some successful attempts to assimilate microwave data from the Soil Moisture and Ocean Salinity (SMOS), Aquarius, and Soil Moisture Active Passive (SMAP) satellites to correct SSS (Martin et al., 2016).
+There have been some successful attempts to assimilate microwave data from the Soil Moisture and Ocean Salinity (SMOS), Aquarius, and Soil Moisture Active Passive (SMAP) satellites to correct SSS (Martin, 2016).

 With the advent of coupled analysis and reanalysis systems, it is likely that the optimization of the tropical Atlantic observing system will become increasingly important.
 From an uncoupled ocean perspective, there is also a strong impact from water mass observations over the full water column, which have been shown to improve reanalysis fields locally by several units in temperature and salinity (Oke et al., 2015; Turpin et al., 2016; Gasparin et al., 2018).
-The vertical structure of currents and water 715 mass properties at depth, especially near the thermocline, is drastically improved with the assimilation of in situ ocean data.
-For instance, Busalacchi (1996) showed that the direct assimilation of sea level and thermocline depth observations improves the upper-ocean structure in the equatorial Atlantic.
-The assimilation of PIRATA data was also found to improve significantly the intra-seasonal variability of 720 upper-ocean temperature (Belyaev et al., 2001), while the impact on seasonal to longer-range prediction systems needs to be investigated and quantified in more detail.
+The vertical structure of currents and water mass properties at depth, especially near the thermocline, is drastically improved with the assimilation of in situ ocean data.
+For instance, Busalacchi (1996) showed that the direct assimilation of sea level and thermocline depth observations improves the upperocean structure in the equatorial Atlantic.
+The assimilation of PIRATA data was also found to improve significantly the intraseasonal variability of upper-ocean temperature (Belyaev et al., 2001), while the impact on seasonal to longer-range prediction systems needs to be investigated and quantified in more detail.
 In order to guide observing system agencies and improve the use of observations in ocean models, multisystem approaches, mostly based on observing system experiments and reanalysis intercomparisons, are increasingly being used.
-Sophisticated (e.g. variational) quality control procedures have also shown promise for handling different observing networks in the tropical Atlantic, where, for example, large freshwater variability 725 due to river outflow and the presence of the ITCZ may make conventional quality control methods ineffective (Storto, 2016).
+Sophisticated (e.g., variational) quality control procedures have also shown promise for handling different observing networks in the tropical Atlantic, where, for example, large freshwater variability due to river outflow and the presence of the ITCZ may make conventional quality control methods ineffective (Storto, 2016).